 Day by day, these are the steps of Xu Xiake on the Dali plain:

 - 1639, 农历三月十一：leaving southwards from Shaping 沙坪, he passes Longshou Gate 龙首关, the northernmost gate into the Dali plain.
 Xu mentions a trail that goes past a military sentry called Huadianshao 花甸哨 (on or up to Huadianba 花甸坝) towards Fengyu 凤羽.
 This path certainly exists and before roads it was the fastest way to reach Fengyu 凤羽 from Dali.
 Passing through the wall that protects the Dali plain to the north at Shangguan 上关, Xu passes through a place then called 榆城, entering through the north gate and, half a Chinese mile later, leaving by the south gate.
-From the distances travelled, I assume that was present day Zhoucheng 周城.
+From the distances travelled, I assume that was present day Shangguan 上关 as he passes through Boluo 波罗 village a bit later.
 Travelling further south, Xu then mentions a sulphur(?) spring, called 蛱蝶泉.
-This is not the current tourist spot of Butterfly Spring 蝴蝶泉, which lies north of Zhoucheng, but must have been a spring in one of the gullies further south.
-It does not seem to be a place that is known today.
-But he reports of the many butterflies that could be seen there, I assume that the current beauty spot Butterfly Spring is in fact a new creation after the popular Bai film 五朵金花 and the spot Xu mentions is the original Butterfly Spring.
+This gives evidence that the current tourist spot of Butterfly Spring 蝴蝶泉, just north of Zhoucheng, was known as early as the Ming dynasty.
 On this day, he enters the mountains to climb around, seemingly ending up northwards of where he started, staying overnight in a temple at the Three Pagodas 三塔.
 From his descriptions, Xu is taken by nature, not by culture.
 His descriptions of Cangshan are very accurate and it might even be possible to use his diary to recreate the hikes through the mountain wilderness, but there is little information on towns and villages he passes through.
 He seems to think of them as merely places where people live, which are to be avoided as much as possible in order to experience nature (Original text for this day).

 - 1639, 农历三月十二： a trip on the slopes on Cangshan all the way along some mountain pass to Gantong Temple quite a distance south.
 From his descriptions it becomes clear that at the time there were numerous frequently used paths on Cangshan, used mainly be woodcutters.
 South of the Three Pagodas he first passes through two villages called 大纸房 and 小纸房, judging from the name places where paper was made.
 The likely use of the paper was for Buddhist scriptures in case of finer paper and paper offerings in the case of courser paper.
 But Xu Xiake provides no description of the factories (Original text for this and the following days).